christqna/christqna/README.md

  - 🔭 I'm currently a third year ECE student at the University of Toronto
  - 🌱 I'm interested in firmware/embedded systems and computer architecutre

-FUN FACTS
+INTERESTS
- - 🎮🕹 I love playing video games and watching esports!
+ - 🎮 I love playing video games and watching esports!
+ - ♞ I just started playing chess